suborbital/docs/website/docs/quickstart.md

 Container suborbital-scc-atmo-1  Started
 ℹ️  use `docker ps` and `docker-compose logs` to check deployment status

-PROXY: local tunnel to function editor started
+PROXY: local tunnel to extension editor started

 Press enter to launch the local SE2 REPL...

-1. Create or edit a function
+1. Create or edit a extension

 Choose an option: 1

-To create or edit a function, enter its name (or FQFN): hello
+To create or edit a extension, enter its name (or FQFN): hello
 ```

 This will allow you to create extensions and use the extension editor locally while you work on integrating your application.
 Follow the instructions in the REPL to create your first extension.